apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ``3`` Enable all http UI endpoints.
    ===== ======================================================================

-   To enable any enpoint there needs to be an entry in :file:`remap.config` which specifically enables it.
+   To enable any endpoint there needs to be an entry in :file:`remap.config` which specifically enables it.
 Such a line would look like: ::

         map / http://{cache}